 Vivian Lindhardsen, DirectorDr.
 Vivian Lindhardsen is the director of the CLP and the TESOL Certificate Program.
 She holds a Ph.D. in TESOL/Applied Linguistics and has more than twenty years of experience in the field of language education.
 She has taught in and directed programs here in the US as well as in Denmark, Italy, the UK, and Japan.
 She has worked in university programs, private businesses, international organizations and K-12, and she has taught undergraduate and graduate courses in Assessment, Grammar, and TESOL Methods.
-She has published articles and textbooks in the areas of a Second Language Writing, Testing, and Language Pedagogy, and she is a reviewer for The Commission on English Language Accreditation (CEA) and a member of the PRAXIS ESOL National Advisory Committee (NAC) at ETS.
+She has published articles and textbooks in the areas of a Second Language Writing, Testing, and Language Pedagogy, and she is a reviewer and a commissioner for The Commission on English Language Accreditation (CEA) and a member of the PRAXIS ESOL National Advisory Committee (NAC) at ETS.

 Roy D. Mateus, Programs Manager